 The SCAQMD published its Final Localized Significance Threshold Methodology in July 2008, recommending that all air quality analyses include an assessment of air quality impacts to nearby sensitive receptors.
-This guidance was used to analyze potential localized air quality impacts associated with construction of the proposed project.
+43 This guidance was used to analyze potential localized air quality impacts associated with construction of the proposed project.
 Localized significance thresholds (LST) are developed based on the size or total area of the emission source, the ambient air quality in the source receptor area, and the distance to the project.
 Sensitive receptors include residences, schools, hospitals, and similar uses that are sensitive to adverse air quality.

 LSTs are based on the ambient concentrations of that pollutant within the project Source Receptor Area (SRA) and the distance to the nearest sensitive receptor.
 For the proposed project, the appropriate SRA for the LST is the nearby Central Orange County (SRA 17).
-SCAQMD provides LST screening tables for 25, 50, 100, 200, and 500-meter source-receptor distances.
-As identified above, the closest sensitive receptors to the project site include residential uses, located approximately 70 feet south of the project's site boundary.
-In cases where receptors may be closer than 82 feet (25 meters), any distances within the 82-foot (25-meter) buffer zone can be used.
-As such, the minimum distance of 25 meters was used.
+SCAQMD provides LST screening tables for 25-, 50-, 100-, 200-, and 500-meter source-receptor distances.
+As identified above, the closest sensitive receptors to the project site include residential uses, located approximately 110 feet northeast of the project's site boundary.
+As such, a distance of 34 meters (110 feet) was used.
 Based on the anticipated construction equipment, it is assumed that the maximum daily disturbed acreage during construction would be 3.5 acres.
-The 5-acre thresholds were used for project operation.
+44 The 5-acre thresholds were used for project operation.
 Table H lists the emissions thresholds that apply during project construction and operation.